-The Health Care Ministry’s “Cooking School” at First Congregational Church is entering its seventh year and has another stellar line-up of presenters to inspire us in the kitchen.
+The Health Care Ministry’s “Cooking School” at First Congregational Church is now in its eighth year and has another amazing line-up of presenters to inspire us in the kitchen.

 Our season starts during Lent, a time of reflection, and ends in October before the holidays become the focus of our attention.
 Our presenters come from within our congregation and from other groups and congregations, all skilled and aware that one of the best ways to create community is around the kitchen table.

 We are committed to the idea that we will use fresh, ripe, whole foods in our recipes and avoid the multitude of processed foods or “food-line substances” that are flooding the market.
 We will be mindful of portion size to avoid the habit of overeating.
 We want to take the necessary time preparing the food in our kitchens so the outcome will be worth the effort and truly nourish our bodies and sustain our health.
 We want to share our time around the table with those we know and love, but also with those we are just becoming acquainted with.
 As we cultivate these simple habits, we must always be mindful of our blessings and abundance in a world where many are hungry.

 April 7: Alyce Morgan will provide a host of new, fresh, springtime ideas for Easter Brunch…and beyond.
 Her cookbook, “Soups and Sides for Every Season” is available through Amazon.

 May 19: Chef Robert Brunet, owner of Mamma Pearl’s Cajun Kitchen, 6620 Delmonico Drive, will demonstrate several Cajun-style dishes for us from a cuisine we may have little familiarity with.
 These recipes come from his grandmother’s Louisiana kitchen and will introduce us to some spices that will make our palettes sing.